-You don't have to choose your tech stack yourself, but you must have a common understanding of what your web app is based upon.
+But the right technology stack is what can make or break your application as it influences much about your company: from the maintenance costs to the ease of growth and scalability.
+Surely, you don't have to choose your technology stacks yourself, but you must have a common understanding of what your web app is based upon.

-First, you should understand how your application works so that you are able to communicate with your developers properly.
-Here, it is key to know that all web applications consist of a frontend and a backend.
-Next, we will simplify the frontend and backend components.
+First, you should understand how your application works so that you can be on the same page with your developers.
+On a foundational level, all web applications consist of a frontend and a backend.

 The frontend, or client side, involves everything users see on their screens.
-The frontend receives data from the server, processes it and displays it to the user.
-Further, this part of the system provides the interface to the rest of the application (the back end) and processes user actions.
+The frontend receives data from the server, processes it, and displays it to the user.
+This part of the system provides the interface to the rest of the application (the backend) and processes user actions.

 The backend is the server side of your app.
-This part of the application stores all necessary information, then structures and processes this data at the request of the client side of the system.
+This part of the application stores all necessary information and then structures and processes this data at the request of the client side of the system.

 The server side isn't visible to users, but it powers the client side, just as a power station generates electricity for your house.